 - Extreme Fatigue

-Here at Sherman Counseling, we have staff trained in the treatment of anxiety including relaxation techniques, mindfulness, EMDR and cognitive psychotherapy.
+Here at Sherman Counseling, we have staff trained in the counseling of anxiety including relaxation techniques, mindfulness, EMDR and cognitive psychotherapy.
 These techniques can help reduce anxiety and increase the overall quality of life.
 We will teach you a variety of different ways to cope with, and manage your stress, recognize the triggers, and learn how to stop these feelings from being overwhelming.